weissi/diplomarbeit/README.md

 This is the GitHub repository for my Diplomarbeit / Master's Thesis.

- - Subject: /Efficient Secure Function Evaluation using Garbled Arithmetic Circuits and Untrusted Tamper–Proof Hardware/
+ - Subject: *Efficient Secure Function Evaluation using Garbled Arithmetic Circuits and Untrusted Tamper–Proof Hardware*
  - [Institute of Cryptography and Security (IKS)] (http://www.iks.kit.edu/index.php?id=iks&L=2) at the [Karlsruhe Institute of Technology](http://www.kit.edu/english/index.php)